pingcap/docs-cn/v3.1/reference/sql/generated-columns.md

 ## Use generated virtual columns

 TiDB also supports generated virtual columns.
 Different from generated store columns, generated virtual columns are **virtual** in that they are generated as needed and are not stored in the database or cached in the memory.
-Although TiDB supports indexing generated virtual columns, the optimizer currently cannot use indexes in this case.
-This issue will be fixed in a later version of TiDB (Issue [#5189](https://github.com/pingcap/tidb/issues/5189)).

 ```sql
 CREATE TABLE person (